Greek Lamb Kleftiko

 I love to be able to serve up to my husband and children good nourishing foods.

 Most of my cooking incorporates Bone Broth as I love the fact that I have sneaked extra goodness in.
-Bone Broth is my passion that started me on this journey (the Broth can be made beforehand and frozen in small lots).
+Bone Broth is my passion that started me on this journey (the broth can be made beforehand and frozen in small lots or you can use my bone broth powder if you haven’t got time to make some).

 Greek Lamb Keftiko is a way to use up a cheap meat cut, cooking it until tender and tasty!